The Liberal Arts Program in Economics and History

 This program returns to the original goals of liberal-arts education in the West: to provide a foundation of knowledge, insight, morality, virtue and wisdom that can be drawn upon throughout one’s life, which allows one to play a productive leadership role in a free society, and which forms a core of culture and civilization that can later be transmitted to a younger generation.

-The program recognizing its role as a period of concentrated study that must be integrated into the process of establishing a career and the later transition to adult life for the student.
+The program is recognized to be a period of concentrated study that must be integrated into the process of establishing a career and the later transition to adult life for the student.
 In the last year, the focus moves from principles to practice, with a study of current issues, financial analysis, business and investment.
 While these studies certainly have immediate practical value, and serve as a transition to the world of career, they are also a necessary foundation to understand real economics and real business in the real world.
 Our current state of affairs certainly reflects the fact that many people involved in politics and policy – even some economists that promote “free markets” – have little idea of how business is practiced.

 These values are generally considered “conservative” today.
 Earnest spirituality and morality, from any tradition, are welcomed.
 Good diet and exercise are encouraged; debauchery and dissolution are not.

 The program is wholly unaccredited, and any work done may not be recognized by other institutions.
 No degrees or diplomas are granted.
 In practice, students at existing high-quality unaccredited institutions have not had difficulty in gaining recognition by graduate schools or employers, for work well done and adequately documented.
+Experience has shown that, if you work hard, get a great education, and document it well, most people will recognize that you worked hard and got a great education.
 Guidance, planning and preparation for the time following graduation, including internships or other early involvement in careers of interest, are an intrinsic part of the program.

 An outline of the course of study is as follows: